This guide will walk you through the installation and setup of the Dynamic Update Client (DUC) on a computer running

 - /usr/local/bin/noip2 -C (dash capital C, this will create the default config file)

-You will then be prompted for your username and password for No-IP, as well as which host names you with to update.
-Be careful, one of the questions is “Do you wish to update all hosts”.
+You will then be prompted for your username and password for No-IP, as well as which hostnames you wish to update.
+Be careful, one of the questions is “Do you wish to update ALL hosts”.
 If answered incorrectly this could effect hostnames in your account that are pointing at other locations.

 Now the client is installed and configured, you just need to launch it.
 Simply issue this final command to launch the client in the background:

 Read the README file in the no-ip-2.1.9 folder for instructions on how to make the client run at startup.
 This varies depending on what Linux distribution you are running.